malinlarsson/courses/r_programming/1703/precourse.md

 Once you clicked on the "Download R for Macintosh" you will come to a new web page where you will have a set of options.
-Unless you have an old version of your operative system you should select the first link named "R-3.3.2.pkg" that will download R to your computer.
+Unless you have an old version of your operative system you should select the first link named "R-3.3.3.pkg" that will download R to your computer.
 If you are not sure what version you are running click the apple on the top left of your screen and select "About this mac" (Om den här datorn).
 In case you are running something older than 10.9, you should instead pick the "R-3.2.1-snowleopard.pkg" to install.
-Note that this will not give you the latest version of R, but it will be sufficient for this course.
+Note that this will not give you the latest version of R, but it will be sufficient for most sections of the course.

-You can then double-click the downloaded package that will prompt you with some quesitons for installation details.
+You can then double-click the downloaded package that will prompt you with some questions for installation details.
 Stick with the default settings and you should be fine.

 ### Details for Linux